Special education in the United States: Least restrictive environment

 The least restrictive environment is defined as "educating students with disabilities to the maximum extent appropriate with students without disabilities.
-It specifies that the removal of learners from the general education environment may occur only when the nature or severity of the student's disability precludes satisfactory instruction in general education classes, even with supplementary aids and services.
+It specifies that transferring learners from the general education environment may occur only when the nature or severity of the student's disability precludes satisfactory instruction in general education classes, even with supplementary aids and services.

-The least restrictive environment (LRE) mandate requires that all students in special education be educated with typical peers to the greatest extent possible, while still providing FAPE.
+The least restrictive environment (LRE) mandate requires that all students in special education be educated alongside their peers to the greatest extent possible while still providing FAPE.
 The LRE requirement is intended to prevent unnecessary segregation of students with disabilities and is based on Congress' finding students with disabilities tend to have more success when they remain with or have access to typical peers.
 More students with disabilities are being educated in regular education classrooms.
-Up to 95% of students with disabilities spend at least part of their day in regular education classrooms 64% of Special Education students spend their day in a regular classroom.[4]as of 2016.
+Up to 95% of students with disabilities spend at least part of their day in regular education classrooms, and 64% of Special Education students spend their day in a regular classroom.[4]as of 2016.

 Although students should be educated in their LRE according to the law, there is something else we have to explore when it comes to a student's LRE.
 A student's behavior is key to the LRE.
 If the behavior is not appropriate in that LRE, then it can be addressed with restrictions and (BIP) Behavior Intervention Plan.
 A Behavior Intervention Plan is a plan that is based on the results of a functional behavioral assessment (FBA) and, at minimum, includes a description of the problem behavior, global and specific hypothesis as to why the problem behavior occurs, and intervention strategies that include positive behavior supports and services to address the behavior.
 School Systems must allow one of the following persons to write and train teachers on the plan, before implementation in the classroom.
 This plan will have to be merged with the IEP to ensure a successful learning environment.

 Related services

 Special education-related services include speech and language therapy, occupational therapy, and physical therapy.
-Certified orientation and mobility specialists, teachers of the visually impaired and board-certified behavior analysts, and music therapists may service students deemed eligible.
-Music therapy is a somewhat new related service, and it may not be widely accessible across the country.
+Certified orientation and mobility specialists, teachers of the visually impaired, board-certified behavior analysts, and music therapists may service eligible students.
+Music therapy is a more modern service, and it may not be widely accessible across the country.
 Services can be rendered in individual or small group sessions, in the general education classroom, or simply as a consult between the service provider and other team members.
 Each related service provider on the team must include goals in the IEP as well as specific time allocated to the student.